France Pavilion at Epcot: Street performers and atmosphere

-Belle, from the 1991 Disney animated film Beauty and the Beast, and Aurora, from the 1959 Disney animated film Sleeping Beauty, meet guests at the France Pavilion.
+Belle and the Beast from the 1991 Disney animated film Beauty and the Beast, Cinderella and Prince Charming from the 1950 Disney animated film Cinderella and Aurora and Prince Philip from the 1959 Disney animated film Sleeping Beauty, meet guests at the France Pavilion.
 In addition, the comedy chair climbing and balancing show "Serveur Amusant" performs on a daily basis outside Les Chefs de France.
 Also, adding to the themed land's atmosphere, are advertisements for Disneyland Paris and souvenirs featuring it.